 Apart from that, the regular kicking practices became less fun as well.
 So in the third year, I only went to the club occasionally.
 In the summer before my senior year, I finally participated in the black belt exam and passed, and I never went to the club afterward.

-If COVID wasn’t there, I could actually get the black belt in a mere two years.
+If COVID wasn’t there, I could actually get the black belt in merely two years.
 That just shows how arbitrary those promotion exams are.
 In my opinion, it’s just a money-grabbing scheme.

 Judo